Door County, Wisconsin is a great destination for travelers. There is so much to do all year round. Hiking, golf, swimming, boating, shopping.

 3. Enjoy local cuisine

 With so many unique restaurants, door county has something to please any palate.
-From classic fish boils to Scandinavian-inspired dishes, door county’s culinary options are sure to delight!
+From classic fish boils, Scandinavian-inspired dishes, and the best pies, door county’s culinary options are sure to delight!

 4. Explore the outdoors